Professor Sally McArthur

 - ORCID profile

-Professor Sally McArthur is the Director of the manufcaturing Futures Research Institute at swinburne and CSIRO Research+ Science Leader in Biomedical Manufacturing.
+Professor Sally McArthur is the Director of the Manufacturing Futures Research Institute at Swinburne and CSIRO Research+ Science Leader in Biomedical Manufacturing.
 She is part of a team at Swinburne exploring new ways to link industry and academia to create a new generation of entrepreneurial, innovative and internationally connected graduates capable of driving the medical and manufacturing sectors forward in Australia and internationally.

 Professor McArthur’s personal research couples materials, surface engineering, physical science, analytical chemistry and biochemistry.
 Using these tools, she creates novel interfaces capable of eliciting specific physical and biological responses.
 Her CSIRO Research+ Science Leader role focuses on the development of 3D tissue model systems as new in vitro test platforms for the biomaterials, pharmaceutical and medical/bio technologies sectors.